Juanjoser1495/HiberusCodingTest/README.md

 To build the app the only command that you need to do is: docker-compose up -d with that command the app is gonna compile all the wars and deploy into 3 different containers so when its finish, the containers are ready to use.
 To run the app im gonna leave 3 postmans with petitions that i use for run the app so you can use it for test all the wars.

-I decide pick a DockerFile and build with maven in the dockerfile all the warse and later deploy in a tomcat server with a image of tomcat.
+I decide pick a DockerFile and build with maven in the dockerfile all the wars and later deploy in a tomcat server with a image of tomcat.